Vanitzza/Vanitzza/README.md

 📁 Porfolio in progress

-💞️ Favorite things: Anime, games, kpop, my cats
+💞️ Favorite things: Anime, video games, kpop, & my cats

 ⚡ Always looking for exciting collabs and communities to join